Find files modified more than 48 hours ago:

 +(n-1) in command.
 Many online articles got this wrong by simply putting

-Sometimes I type in the wrong window in a multi-monitor setup without knowing and end up spamming WeeChat IRC.
+In a multi-monitor setup, sometimes I type in the wrong window without knowing and end up spamming WeeChat IRC.

-To prevent that, I now use gnome-terminal and turn on “Read-Only” mode.
+To prevent that, I now use gnome-terminal and turn on “Read-Only” mode to disable typing.
 This useful feature is, however, not available in other terminals.
 Please share in the comments if you know of alternatives.

 Instead of messing around with the ports directly with RHEL7/CentOS7 firewall-cmd, I’ve decided to update the port number in the ssh.xml service file instead.
 Think it’s cleaner this way.

 For example, here are the steps to change sshd port from the default 22 to 9876:

 1. Make a copy of the default ssh service file: